The Birchall Brothers

 In 1939 George William and Ada were living at 79 Carlton Road, Northwich; In the ARP Warden and working on school maintenance.

 As a lay helper at St Helen's, Witton, George W was asked to apply some of his expert wood carving skills to renovate the choir screen in the church ... a job he was very proud to have completed around 1955 ...
-I also remember the pride on his face when he surveyed my own construction work on a model aircraft around the same time ... my effort was a balsa wood 2' wing span 0.75cc diesel powered plane named Madcap ... it flew well, in my mind's eye I can still see the maiden flight in the garden at 'Lambay', the home of Michael Clifford ... but I also constructed a more sophisticated piece, a 'Tyne' canoe with ash spars and a rubberised canvas covering ...
+I also remember the pride on his face when he surveyed my own construction work on a model aircraft around the same time ... my effort was a balsa wood 2' wing span 0.75cc diesel powered plane named Madcap ... detailed plans purged from my monthly copy of 'Aeromodeler' ... it flew well, in my mind's eye I can still see the maiden flight in the garden at 'Lambay', the home of Michael Clifford ... but I also constructed a more sophisticated piece, a 'Tyne' canoe with ash spars and a rubberised canvas covering ...
 Granddad was appropriately gruntled ... not only did I wield screw drivers and saws but I also kept meticulous accounts of expenditures!
+And it was granddad who fabricated the wooden frame for my Hornby 00 model railway ...
+'The Duchess of Athol' was a reward for passing the entrance exam to the King's School, Chester in 1951 ... developing the track layout remained a passion for years and it survived, carefully preserved for grandchildren ... only to fail miserably to compete with iPads and PlayStations.

 George William died in 1960 and was buried at St Helens, Witton.